|(a) You must report and document the following types

 be made to the following entities, and the reporting and documenting

-(b) If there is a medically pertinent incident, such
+(b) If there is a medically pertinent incident that

-in the same manner as for a serious incident, as described in §749.511
+manner as for a serious incident, as described in §749.511 of

-(1) In the same manner as for a serious incident, as
+absence in the same manner as for a serious incident, as described

 (d) If there is a serious incident involving an adult